furibec/furibec.github.io/_pages/teaching.md

 ## Guest-lectures/Tutorials/Seminars

 ### LUT University, School of Engineering Sciences
- -  *January and November 2025:* Guest Lectures for the Special Course on Inverse Problems and the course on Computational Science and Artificial Intelligence — Working life.
+ -  *Jan. and Nov.
+2025:* Guest Lectures for the Special Course on Inverse Problems and the course on Computational Science and Artificial Intelligence — Working life.

 ### Technical University of Denmark, Department of Applied Mathematics and Computer Science
  -  *Sept.
 2021:* Guest Lecture for the course on Introduction to Inverse Problems.
 Ph.D.
 Course.